Frequently Asked Questions

 How does ONVIF conformance work?

+Only ONVIF members can claim conformance but ONVIF membership alone does not guarantee that products sold by members are ONVIF conformant.
 Conformance to a particular ONVIF profile is based on self-declaration by ONVIF members for their manufactured products, according to a conformance process (based on a test specification and a test tool).
 The conformance process specification and the test specification are available under Profiles & Specifications menu.
 The test tool is available for members only under the password-protected ONVIF Member Portal.
 The scope of ONVIF is interface standardization of the network layer of IP security devices.
 Product development and roadmaps are in the hands of individual companies and are not in the scope of ONVIF.
 ONVIF lists conformant products.

 How can I tell if a product is ONVIF conformant?